Virgil van Dijk exclusive: Liverpool defender's appetite for success greater than ever

 Graphic courtesy of Statsbomb

-Watch The Football Show every weekday on Sky Sports from 9-11am and get involved using #SkyFootballShow.
+Watch The Football Show every weekday on Sky Sports Premier League and Sky Sports News from 9-11am and get involved using #SkyFootballShow.